Sanglorian/orcus/Orcus Classes and Powers - current.md

 ### Powers

 You can choose powers from your class disciplines.
 When you do so, you can replace any reference to the discipline's key ability with Dexterity instead.
-You can replace any reference to the discipline's secondary ability or abilities with the secondary ability linked to your subclass.
+You can replace any reference to the discipline's secondary ability or abilities with the secondary ability linked to your talent.

 **Class Disciplines:** Rapier's Point, Blades in the Dark.